 This is the game where you stick a card with a name on your forehead and ask people questions to guess who’s written there.
 To give it a true crime twist, you can use serial killer trading cards or have everyone write down a big, well known crime event.
 The more famous the better, because you want non-murderinos to be able to play.
 Cults like Jonestown are good, OJ Simpson, Jon Benet, the Lindbergh baby, you know, things on magazine covers for decades.
 Then guess away.

 Karen or Georgia

 One of the best parts of the MFM community is their love of the funny things the podcasters say.
 Why not try to match up the quotes with their original speaker?
-This is another one I can’t find, which means I’ll have to do it.
-If you’re interested in that, feel free to sign up for my newsletter.
-I’m typically too busy to actually send a newsletter, so spam will not be an issue, but if I’m going to go through all that trouble I’ll be sure to update everyone.
-The subscription box is to the right on a computer, down at the bottom on mobile.
+This is another one I can’t find, so I went ahead and typed one up.
+If you’re interested, use this link to subscribe to my newsletter and it will come right to your email!

 I assume if you peruse Etsy there are plenty of these, but I like this party bundle of Murderino party games.
 It’s your standard party word game bundle, except instead of regular scattergories, it’s murder scattergories and stuff like that.
 Good times!